Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 ## Use cases

+1. Create a DB on Redis Cloud subscription OR DB on Redis Software OR Redis Stack database.

+2. Goto the home directory of the application and follow the below steps (Replace the HOST, PASSWORD & PASSWORD field with the correct values):

 ### Securities & portfolio management

 In this scenario, we will create the aforementioned data models like investors, accounts, security_lot etc.